tsender/AutomaticSceneGeneration/README.md

 ## The AutoSceneGen Ecosystem and Dependencies

-There are three main components that make up the workflow when using this plugin: Unreal Engine (which includes this plugin), the autonomy stack under test, and an external client to determine what scenario configurations to test.
-All of these components are designed to communicate with each other using ROS, and as such, we utilize existing libraries and provide any custom libraries required to make the platform work.
+The entire ecosystem consists of a few plugins for Unreal Engine and a few ROS packages.

 **Supported Systems:**
 - Unreal Engine 4.23-4.27
   - This repo was written and tested using UE4.26 on Windows 10, but it should work on the listed versions.
 - ROS2 Foxy+
-  - This repo was wWritten and tested with ROS2 Foxy on Ubuntu 20.04, but it should work on Foxy and up.
+  - This repo was written and tested with ROS2 Foxy on Ubuntu 20.04, but it should work on Foxy and up.

-**Required libraries:**
+**Required Libraries:**
 1. AutomaticSceneGeneration Plugin for UE4 (this repo)
 2. [ROSIntegration](https://github.com/tsender/ROSIntegration/tree/feature/specify_ros_version): A plugin for UE4 that enables ROS communication.
 You will need to use the `feature/specify_ros_version` branch of @tsender's fork.
 3. [rosbridge_suite](https://github.com/tsender/rosbridge_suite/tree/main): Required by the ROSIntegration plugin.
 You need to use the `main` branch on @tsender's fork because the authors of `rosbridge_suite` have not yet accepted accepted the PR https://github.com/RobotWebTools/rosbridge_suite/pull/824 (please feel free to contribute to the PR in any way).